glacambre/shelley/readme.md

 ## Bugs
-- I didn't test shelley with zsh's RPROMPT feature but I don't think it'd go well.
+- I didn't test Shelley with zsh's RPROMPT feature but I don't think it'd go well.
 Same thing for multi-line $PS1.
 If there are bugs they probably could easily be fixed though.

-- If your shell buffer gets longer than your scrollback value (see `:h scrollback`), shelley will lose track of your prompts.
+- If your shell buffer gets longer than your scrollback value (see `:h scrollback`), Shelley will lose track of your prompts.
 This happens because there currently is no non-hackish way to know how many lines are discarded by neovim.
 A partial workaround is to `set scrollback = -1`.